CBN, InfraCorp Target N9trn From Pension Fund Assets, Banks

 “The specific mission of InfraCorp is to harness opportunities for infrastructure development in Nigeria by originating structuring, executing and managing end-to-end bankable projects.
 These projects would be managed privately by asset managers that are private entities and they would do this in partnership with public and private sector participants to provide long and attractive investment returns required not just in terms of financial returns but also in terms of social impact.”

-The Infrastructure Asset Managers that signed the Term Sheet included AAA Consortium, Chapel Hill Denham, Africa Infrastructure Investment Managers and Sanlam Infraworks
+The Infrastructure Asset Managers that signed the Term Sheet include; AAA Consortium, Chapel Hill Denham, Africa Infrastructure Investment Managers and Sanlam Infraworks